 Suddenly, there was a chill in the air and dew glazing the grass and our tent in the mornings.
-It seemed like we had gone to bed in “Argentina” one night and woken up in Patagonia.
-The evening before, we had shared a bush camp with a young bicyclist from New Hampshire who had, a few weeks prior, been held up in Chile by Mapuche tribesmen on horseback for unwittingly trespassed ancestral lands amid standoff with the national government.
+It seemed like we had gone to bed in “Argentina” one night and woken up in “Patagonia” the next morning.
+The evening before, we had shared a bush camp with a young bicyclist from New Hampshire.
+He had, a few weeks prior, been held up in Chile by Mapuche tribesmen on horseback for unwittingly trespassing ancestral lands amid their standoff with the national government.
 As we rode out toward the nearest YPF, I regretted not having zipped up the ventilation panels of my jacket sleeves and having packed away my other layers.
 Gauchos wearing red neckerchiefs and riding enormous, gleaming, magnificent horses careened around the golden hillsides, and we could see deeply green, coniferous forests and mountains in the distance.

-They serve so much food in Argentina! she lamented.
+They serve too much food in Argentina! she lamented.

 Waste not want not—we accepted the free lunch and soon after, posed for several photo ops with other tourists who were eager to shake our hands and share our accomplishment in having reached this territorial milestone after so many months.
 It was a milestone which we hadn’t realized we had unlocked until arriving there, and we hadn’t yet meaningfully considered its symbolism.
 While Tierra del Fuego and Ushuaia still lay hundred of miles away, it seemed our Beginning of the End—the most northerly of the most southerly we were going to get on this trip.
 It was too beautiful to feel too conflicted, though.
 The stillness of the lake flashed in the sun, and the air crackled with the explosions of millions of seed pods hanging from the shrubbery on the shoreline as the morning dew steamed away.
 We didn’t know what the pods were, but happily named them “poppin’ beans”.
 We celebrated with oranges, the salvaged sandwich, and a deliciously cold swim in the waters of Lago Nahuel Huapi.